Fort Bute: Passage to Mobile

-On October 20, 1763, Major Robert Farmar of the Thirty-fourth Regiment and Commander of His Britannic Majesty's troops declared that all of the inhabitants of West Florida were subjects of England.
+On October 20, 1763, Major Robert Farmar of the 34th Regiment and commander of His Britannic Majesty's troops declared that all of the inhabitants of West Florida were subjects of England.
 The British led by Colonel Taylor began clearing out the Iberville River and building a path from British West Florida to the "14th British colony" of Mobile.
-Captain James Campbell along with 50 African slaves cleared a channel to the Mississippi River.
-It was during this time that Major Robert Farmar planned to build Fort Bute for protecting the workers and local settlers.
+Captain James Campbell along with 50 African slaves constructed a channel to the Mississippi River.
+It was during this time that Farmar planned to build Fort Bute for protecting the workers and local settlers.

-Fort construction
+Construction

-In the year 1765 construction materials and an engineer named Archibald Robertson from Pensacola arrived in Bayou Manchac.
-Archibald Robertson supervised the planning and construction of Fort Bute.
+In 1765 construction materials and engineer Archibald Robertson from Pensacola arrived in Bayou Manchac.
+Robertson supervised the planning and construction of Fort Bute.
 The fort consisted of a single blockhouse surrounded by a stockade.
 The fort was designed to hold up to 200 men with a single officers quarters.

-Capture of Fort Bute
+Capture

-On September 3, 1779 Colonel Alexander Dickson removed nearly all the troops from the fort leaving only 23 soldiers at the fort.
+On September 3, 1779, Colonel Alexander Dickson removed nearly all the troops from the fort, leaving only 23 soldiers.
 The troops were ordered to march to the Baton Rouge outpost.
-Bernardo de Gálvez, the Governor of Spanish Louisiana and Commander of the troops of the Catholic Majesty gathered 1,427 militiamen consisting of 600 multinational settlers and 160 Native Americans and 667 Spanish infantrymen.
+Bernardo de Gálvez, the governor of Spanish Louisiana and commander of the troops of the Catholic Majesty, gathered 1,427 militiamen consisting of 600 multinational settlers, 160 Native Americans, and 667 Spanish infantrymen.
 Gálvez slowly marched his troops towards Bayou Manchac through the muddy swamp at nine miles each day.
 The Spanish arrived at Fort Bute 11 days after beginning the march.